kmaida/node-secure-dino-api/README.md

 }
 ```

-Delegated access is available with the `read:dino-details` scope for bearers of access tokens issued by the `ISSUER_BASE_URL` you specify in the `.env` file (rename `.env.sample` and add your configuration).
+Delegated access is available with the `dino-details:read` scope for bearers of access tokens issued by the `ISSUER_BASE_URL` you specify in the `.env` file (rename `.env.sample` and add your configuration).

 ### POST `/api/fav`